Python String strip() Method: Remove Leading and Trailing Whitespaces from a String | Syntax, Examples & Use Cases

 print(result)

-- If no argument is passed, Python removes all types of whitespace from both ends.
+• If no argument is provided, Python removes all leading and trailing whitespace.

-- The original string remains unchanged; a new trimmed version is returned.
+• The original string remains unchanged, and a new string is returned.

 Example 1: Removing Whitespace From Both Ends (Default Behavior)